avislash/algowatcher/README.md

-When no inputs are supplied to the **/startPlanetMonitor** command then the last set interval is used (note: The default interval is 30seconds and is set when using the **/address** command).
+When no inputs are supplied to the **/startPlanetMonitor** command then the last set interval is used (note: The default interval is 2 minutes and is set when using the **/address** command).

 ![startPlanetMonitor_norgs](images/startPlanetMonitor_noargs.PNG)